cloudback/docs/content/features/metadata.md

 ## What is included in a backup?

-Metadata is stored inside a backup archive as a JSON file in the same format we download it from GitHub.
+Here is the list of repository's data in a backup archive:

 - A [bare clone](https://git-scm.com/docs/git-clone#Documentation/git-clone.txt---bare) of a git repository
 - All [Milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones)
 - All [Labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels)
 - All open and closed [Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues) with comments

+Metadata is stored as a JSON file per data type in the same format we download it from GitHub.
+If you want us to add any additional metadata into a backup, please, [let us know](/contact-us) or just [create a feature request](https://github.com/cloudback/issue-tracker/issues/new?template=feature_request.md) and we will consider implementing it.

 ## This metadata is not included yet, but will be soon

-We are working right now to support below data to be included as well.
+We are working right now to support below data to be included as well:

 - [Projects](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects)
 - [Releases](https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/about-releases)